Lanrhey/Supplier-Quality/README.md

 5. Raw materials has the highest defect quantity (495.9m) with Corrugate having 308.7M and Film 135.1M.

 ### Recommendations
- Base on the analysis, the following is recommended;
+ It is unrealistic to expect that poor supplier performance can be totally prevented.
+Howerver based on the analysis, the following is recommended;
+ 1. Collaborate with the suppliers and create a plan to address rising downtime by re-strategizing, optimizing processes, additional training or amending new ways of operating.
- 1. Top 3 Worst performing vendors could be replaced with new ones
+ 2. Consistently worst performing vendors should be penalised and if no changes should be replaced with alternative suppliers.
- 2. Vendors supplying Plants with least defect quantity should be used for the plants with highest defect quantity.
+ 3. Vendors supplying Plants with least defect quantity should be used for the Plants with highest defect quantity.

- 3.
+ ### Limitations